Presented in partnership with Most Holy Trinity-St. Mary Church & Trinity Human Service Center

 Next public tour: Sunday, January 4, 2015, 2–4pm

-- Betty Smith’s A Tree Grows in Brooklyn, published in 1943
+— A Tree Grows in Brooklyn by Betty Smith, 1943

 Discover the beautiful church and parish grounds of Most Holy Trinity – St. Mary, built in 1885 as “The German Cathedral” and described in author Betty Smith’s famous novel, A Tree Grows in Brooklyn.
-Led by Father Timothy Dore and Turnstile’s founder Cindy VandenBosch, this tour will venture up into the bell tower, down into the crypt to learn about the 19th century pastors who are buried there, and examine the church’s beautiful artwork and windows.
-Attendees will learn about the German and Irish heritage of the congregation, highlighting its early beginnings in the mid-1800s with stories of the origins of Santa Claus and Christmas trees, and learn about more recent immigrants from Latin America, the Carribean, and Poland who have brought new traditions to the church, from Noche Buena to the Three Kings Day Parade.
+This tour will venture up into the bell tower, down into the crypt to learn about the 19th century pastors who are buried there, and examine the church’s beautiful artwork and windows.
+Attendees will learn about the German and Irish heritage of the congregation, highlighting its early beginnings in the mid-1800s with stories of the origins of Santa Claus and Christmas trees, and learn about more recent immigrants from Latin America, the Caribbean, and Poland who have brought new traditions to the church, from Noche Buena to the Three Kings Day Parade.
 The tour will conclude with light refreshments of holiday cookies, tea, and hot chocolate.